-- 1. Please insert the total number of shares in the Company ("Shares") held by you.
+- 1. Please insert the total number of Shares held by you.
 If you have Shares entered against your name in the Depository Register (as defined in Section 81SF of the Securities and Futures Act, Chapter 289), you should insert that number of Shares.
-If you have Shares registered in your name in the Register of Members, you should insert that number of Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
+If you have Shares registered in your name in the Register of Members, you should insert that number of Shares.
+If you have Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert that number of Shares entered against your name in the Depository Register and Shares registered in your name in the Register of Members, you should insert the aggregate number of Shares entered against your name in the Depository Register and registered in your name in the Register of Members.
 If no number is inserted, the instrument appointing a proxy or proxies shall be deemed to relate to all the Shares held by you. - 2.
-A member of the Company entitled to attend and vote at the AGM is entitled to appoint not more than two proxies to attend and vote in his/her stead.
+A member of the Company entitled to attend and vote at a AGM is entitled to appoint not more than two proxies to attend and vote in his/her stead.
 A proxy need not be a member of the Company. - 3.
 Where a member appoints two proxies, the appointments shall be invalid unless he/she specifies the proportion of his/her shareholding (expressed as a percentage of the whole) to be represented by each proxy. - 4.
 A member who is a relevant intermediary is entitled to appoint more than two proxies to attend and vote instead of the member, but each proxy must be appointed to exercise the rights attached to a different share or shares held by such member.
 Where such member appoints more than two proxies, the appointments shall be invalid unless the member specifies the number of shares in relation to which each proxy has been appointed.